owl4ce/dotfiles/README.md

 </details>

 ## :rice_scene:  Setup
-This is how to install these dotfiles for automatic settings OpenboxWM custom environment.
+This is step-by-step how to install these **.files** for automatic setup OpenboxWM custom environment.

 ##